MeghanathReddy13/Kaggle_Sweet_Lime-Project/docs/original-idea-notes.md

 ## Scope decisions

-- **Start with one crop.** Candidates discussed: sweet lime / mosambi (చీనీ తోట), chilli (మిరప), cotton.
+- **Start with one crop.** Candidates discussed: sweet lime / mosambi , chilli, cotton.
 Sweet lime was the crop leaning towards first, partly because it's what's accessible/relevant right now.
 - the plan is to **source images online** (public datasets, web images) to get the pipeline working, and swap in real field/drone data later.